 Research conducted several years ago with the Himba tribe of Namibia seems to corroborate this notion.
 The Himba don’t have a word for blue, and tests have shown they cannot distinguish green and blue easily.
 The test was conducted using a circle containing eleven green squares and one blue square.
 Most subjects were unable to spot the difference, while some could identify the blue square but took longer than average to do so.
 But a similar circle composed of green squares was shown to the tribe, with one of the squares a different hue of green.
 They spotted it instantly because the different hue is named a different color in that tribe.
 The experiment seems to support the idea that naming a difference makes it easily perceptible to the spectator.

 Take Russian as an example.
 In English we name different shades of dark blue and light blue, but in Russian they have different words for these two colors: goluboy for light blue and siniy for dark blues.
 Sound strange?
 We do the same thing for another color: dark red and light red — the latter of which we call pink!
-And we all know the color pink has been associated with a specific gender during these last few decades, something most feminists would consider problematic and worthy of serious debate.
+We think of it as a separate color because we name it that way, but there’s nothing inherent about this difference in shade.

 So does language change our perception of the world with such impact?
 Or does it merely represent what we all perceive in the exact same way through our cognitive system?

 Research shows language does have an impact on our worldview.
 This is an interesting but potentially dangerous theoretical stance.
-Genetic essentialism in the early twentieth century led to the murder and genocide of those considered genetically inferior.
-Can the acknowledgement of linguistic differences with the power to change cultures and personal perception lead to some political stance that will legitimize the definition of hierarchies between cultures?
-If a culture has a more developed vocabulary for not just colors but ethical concepts such as “fairness" or “equality," will it be considered superior to others?
+Can the acknowledgement of linguistic differences with the power to change cultures and personal perception lead to some political stance that will legitimize hierarchies between cultures?
+If a culture has a more developed vocabulary for not just colors but ethical concepts such as “fairness” or “equality,” will it be considered superior to others?
 And if so, will it legitimize the valuing of certain cultures while others are devalued?